Phases of Odoo implementation

 Customizing, installing and/or upgrading modules and copy it to a test database for use in the pilot testing phase of the project.

 i.
-Sprint Planning Meeting (Held at start of every sprint)
+Sprint Planning Meeting (Held at the start of every sprint)

 ii.
 End-User Training: The following are some examples of key areas that will be addressed during training:

 - How to enter transactions, and the different ways they can be entered and posted